Sunnydreamrain/IndRNN_pytorch/README.md

 # Independently Recurrent Neural Networks
 This code is to implement the [IndRNN](https://arxiv.org/abs/1803.04831).
 It is based on Pytorch.
 For all the experiments used in the paper, please refer to the [one](https://github.com/Sunnydreamrain/IndRNN_Theano_Lasagne) using Theano and Lasagne.

+[`cuda_IndRNN_onlyrecurrent` is the CUDA version.
+It is much faster than the simple pytorch implementation.
+For the sequential MNIST example (length), it runs over 31 times faster.]

 Please cite the following paper if you find it useful.
 [Shuai Li, Wanqing Li, Chris Cook, Ce Zhu, and Yanbo Gao.
 "Independently Recurrent Neural Network (IndRNN): Building A Longer and Deeper RNN."
 CVPR 2018.](https://arxiv.org/abs/1803.04831)